 RULE 56.1.
-Amendments and committee substitutes adopted by the House to bills originating in the Senate. - (a) Whenever the House has adopted an amendment or a committee substitute for a bill originating in the Senate, and has returned the bill to the Senate for concurrence in that amendment or committee substitute, the Senate may not concur in that amendment or committee substitute until the next legislative day following the day on which the Senate receives that measure.
+Amendments and committee substitutes adopted by the House to bills originating in the Senate. - (a) Whenever the House has adopted an amendment or a committee substitute for a bill originating in the Senate, and has returned the bill to the Senate for concurrence in that amendment or committee substitute, the Senate may not concur in that amendment or committee substitute until the next legislative day following the day on which the Senate receives that measure, unless otherwise calendared by the President Pro Tempore or the Chair of the Committee on Rules and Operations of the Senate pursuant to Rule 47.

-- (b) The Chair of the Committee on Rules and Operations of the Senate, (or in that Chair's absence the President Pro Tempore) may, or upon motion supported by a majority of the Senate present and voting shall, refer the bill to an appropriate committee for consideration of the amendment or committee substitute. - (c) The Presiding Officer shall, in placing the bill on the calendar, rule whether the amendment or committee substitute is a material amendment under Article II, Section 23, of the State's Constitution.
+- (b) The Chair of the Committee on Rules and Operations of the Senate, (or in that Chair's absence the President Pro Tempore) may, or upon motion supported by a majority of the membership of the Senate present and voting shall, refer the bill to an appropriate committee for consideration of the amendment or committee substitute. - (c) The Presiding Officer shall, in placing the bill on the calendar, rule whether the amendment or committee substitute is a material amendment under Article II, Section 23, of the State's Constitution.
 If the measure is referred to committee, the committee shall: - (1) Report the bill with the recommendation either that the Senate do concur or that the Senate do not concur; and - (2) Advise the Presiding Officer as to whether or not the amendment or committee substitute is a material amendment under Article II, Section 23, of the State's Constitution. - (d) If the amendment or committee substitute for a bill is not a material amendment, the question before the Senate shall be concurrence.
 In the event there is more than one House amendment, the question shall be concurrence in all the House amendments, and the question may not be divided, notwithstanding Rule 28.
-The question that shall be put before the

-Senate by the Presiding Officer shall be: "Does the Senate concur in the House amendments (committee substitute) to S.B.?".

-- (e) If the amendment or committee substitute for a bill is a material amendment, the receiving of that bill on messages shall constitute first reading, and the question before the Senate shall be concurrence on second reading.
+The question that shall be put before the Senate by the Presiding Officer shall be: "Does the Senate concur in the House amendments (committee substitute) to S.B.?". - (e) If the amendment or committee substitute for a bill is a material amendment, the receiving of that bill on messages shall constitute first reading, and the question before the Senate shall be concurrence on second reading.
 If the motion is passed, the question then shall be concurrence on third reading on the next legislative day. - (f) No committee substitute adopted by the House to a bill originating in the Senate may be amended by the Senate.